oracle/graal/vscode/graalvm/README.md

 The installation wizzard will download the package from [Oracle Software Downloads](https://www.oracle.com/downloads/graalvm-downloads.html) in the background and display the progress.

-If you are behind a proxy, do not forget to setup your proxy configuration in `File -> Preferences -> Settings`, or run your VS Code instance with the `http_proxy` and `https_proxy` environment variables exported.
+If you are behind a proxy, setup your proxy configuration by the "Setup Proxy" command or by overriding the `http_proxy` and `https_proxy` environment variables.

 Upon completion, the "Set as Default Java" action is invoked.
 At the same time, the "Install Optional GraalVM Components" window pops up:

 ![Install Optional GraalVM Components](images/install_optional_components_popup.png)

 Once you confirm, you are taken to the selection list:

 ![Select Components to Install](images/install_components_view.png)

 Note: You can download and install multiple GraalVM distributions and components at the same time.